bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/the-block-1-983-702-problem.md

 Speaker 1: 00:38:57

-We have a few decades
+We have a few decades to figure this out.

-Speaker 0: 00:38:58
+Speaker 0: 00:39:00

-to figure this out.
 We can think about it a while.
 All right, thanks, Jors.